 Want to enjoy beaches and islands without the hassle of additional flights?
 Then fly directly into Phuket, Krabi, or Koh Samui.

 Are you a city hopper who enjoys nightlife and shopping?
 Then fly into Suvarnabhumi, only a half-hour drive from Bangkok.

 Flying on a budget internationally or planning a domestic adventure?
 Then consider Bangkok’s two primary airports that offer multiple transfer options.

-Whatever airport you choose, Thailand has a lot to offer you, so pack your bags and enjoy your trip!
+Whatever airport you choose, Thailand has much to offer you, so pack your bags and enjoy your trip!

 Or want to take the hassle away from getting into downtown Bangkok by booking an airport transfer?